-Keywords: Egg shell breaker, contamination, Engineering properties and Strainer
+Keywords: Egg shell breaker, contamination, Engineering properties of egg, and egg Strainer

 INTRODUCTION

 Egg yolks and whole eggs contain significant amounts of proteins and choline, and are widely used for cooking purpose.
 Due to their biological material content, the United States Department of Agriculture (USDA) categorized eggs as Meat within the Food Guide Pyramid.
-In 2013, the overall world production of eggs was 68.3 million tonnes (USDA, 2000).
-The largest four producers were China at 24.8 million, the United States at 5.6 million, India at 3.8 million, and Japan at 2.5 million.
-A typical large egg factory ships a million dozen eggs per day.
+In 2013, the overall world production of chicken eggs was 68.3 million tonnes (USDA, 2000).
+The largest four producers of the chicken eggs were China at 24.8 million, the United States at 5.6 million, India at 3.8 million, and Japan at 2.5 million (Ref.).
+A typical large egg factory ships a million dozen eggs per day (ref.).
 The avian eggshell structure is mainly consisting of shell and membrane and represents about 10% of the egg weight.
 The shell is a calcareous structure predominantly constituted of calcium carbonate (CaCO3) (95%) and an organic matrix composed of proteins, glycoprotein and proteoglycans (3.5%) (Tao et al., 2015) The chicken egg shell and membranes are inexpensive and abundant waste which gives interesting characteristics for many potential applications.
 The egg shell is formed mainly of calcium carbonate (CaCO3) and is used widely in an animal feed, lime substitute or a bio-fertilizer.
-More than that, the egg shell membranes have high content of bio-active components, as well as properties of moisture retention and biodegradability which have potential use for clinical, cosmetic, nutraceutical and nanotechnology applications.
+More than that, the egg shell membranes have high content of bio-active components, as well as properties of moisture retention and biodegradability which have potential use for clinical, cosmetic, nutraceutical and nanotechnology applications (Ref).

-Since the egg is a poultry product, so it brings the disease with it.
-The egg shell is contaminated with faecal defect, harmful microorganisms, dust and dirt, which can cause harmful effect on health (Stadelman and William 1995).
-Majorly the egg shell particles (quite minute) enter the egg contents while breaking the shell.
+Since, the egg is a poultry product, so it brings the disease with it.
+Generally, the egg shell is contaminated with faecal defect, harmful microorganisms, dust and dirt, which can cause harmful effect on health (Stadelman and William 1995).
+Majorly the egg shell particles (tiny size) enter the egg contents while breaking the shell.
 These minute particles contaminate the food and make it unsuitable for human health and also difficult while packaging the shell shows low resistance (Jacob et.
 Al., 2000).
 Egg is good source of protein, but due to unhygienic conditions at the food shops, it brings more harm than benefits.
-Separating egg from the shell is an inevitable process, generally used for cooking, in which the egg yolk is removed from egg white.
+Separating egg liquid/mass from the shell is an inevitable process.
+Egg white is the clear liquid (also called the albumen or the glair/glaire) contained within an egg (Ref).
+Furthermore, egg white and yolk were separated and egg white was used for preparing different variety of foods (Ref) .
 This allows that one part of the egg to be used without the other part, or each part to be used in different ways.
 All methods for separating eggs make use of the same fact that the yolk can be holding itself while the white is runnier.
 Since the yolks of older eggs are more watery, this makes separation difficult.
-To reduce the contamination in food due to egg’s un-hygienic shell mixture with food and to separate the egg yolk with egg white, an egg shell breaker with egg yolk separator was developed.
+To reduce the contamination in food due to egg’s unhygienic shell mixture with food and to separate the egg yolk with egg white, an egg shell breaker with egg yolk separator was developed and tested its performance.

 MATERIAL AND METHODS